Counting Time YAH’s Way: Understanding the Biblical Calendar

 And for an in-depth look at the topic of New Moon versus Full Moon, check out this word study from our achot Z, from The ARK:

-Years begin in the month of Abib, when the grain heads are growing and ripening in the land (Exodus 9:31–32, 12:2, 13:4, 23:15, and 34:18); for much more on this, read this blog:
+Years begin in the month of Abib, when the grass seed/grain heads are growing and ripening in the land (Exodus 9:31–32, 12:2, 13:4, 23:15, and 34:18); for much more on this, read this blog:

-This cartoon is helpful, and don’t get it twisted, it’s not just for children.
-And since it’s less than five minutes—watch it now, and come on back:
+This cartoon is helpful, and don’t get it twisted, cartoons are not just for children.
+And since it’s less than five minutes—watch it now, and come on back, and pay attention to the position and motion of “The Big Dipper”:

-Why Fixed Calendars Fall Short
+Now — Why Fixed Calendars Fall Short

 Resources to Help Get Your Time Right